ECB's Weidmann dismisses talk of intervening to weaken euro

 "Exchange rate developments are of course considered in monetary policy decisions insofar as they influence price developments," he said.

-"But an exchange rate policy with a targeted weakening of the euro would in the end result in higher inflation."
+"But an exchange rate policy with a targetted weakening of the euro would in the end result in higher inflation."

 Weidmann indicated he had no desire for the ECB to take further crisis policy action.